 About two months following that meeting with Rogers in April, just as school was out for the summer, which was sometime in early to mid June of 1949, than I, along with my two brothers and a few others, as found in The Tree and Franklin Merrell-Wolff, ended up living gently off the land like forest monks on the east side of the High Sierras under the auspices of my Uncle clear up until the start of the new school year in September.

-On a couple of days to a week between that roughly two month period that transpired after having met Rogers but before going to the High Sierras, my stepmother and I boarded Southern Pacific's premiere overnight super-luxurious all first class Pullman, Los Angeles to San Francisco from Los Angeles.
+On a couple of days to a week between that roughly two month period that transpired after having met Rogers but before going to the High Sierras, my stepmother and I boarded the Southern Pacific's premiere overnight super-luxurious all first class Pullman, Los Angeles to San Francisco "Lark."
 Our objective?
-To meet Dr. Chung per my request.
+To meet Dr. Chung.
 And we did, only doing so by going over to Sausalito for lunch.
 I brought a nearly pristine six year old issue of the Feb-Mar 1943 No. 9 Real Heroes with me, of which the above illustrated story on Dr. Chung appeared, and gave it to her, which impressed her to no end.

 My stepmother meeting Dr. Chung in Sausalito wasn't the first time the two of them ever met.
 Actually, my stepmother had known her for quite sometime, at least as far back as the war.
 I just happened to be reading a book titled "The Lady and the Tigers" about the Flying Tigers when my stepmother and I met for the very first time.
 In conversation about the book she mentioned Dr. Chung in reference to the Flying Tigers, and it was from that mentioning --- and the comic book with Dr. Chung's story in it I carried around with me all the time --- that the meeting in Sausalito came about as I continued to harp on it until my stepmother just gave up and put the meeting into place.